What is Bone Conduction and How Does it Help us Perceive Sound?

 Audiologists and Speech-Language Pathologists are very familiar with the concept of bone conduction.
-We know that if there is loss of hearing through ear canal, bone conduction can still work to perceive sound by bypassing, and standing in for, the tympanic membrane (eardrum).
+We know that if there is loss of hearing through the ear canal, sound through bone conduction can still work to perceive sound by bypassing, and standing in for, the tympanic membrane (eardrum).

 Bone conduction hearing has huge implications for people with hearing loss, but did you know it can be used with great results for those with normal hearing as well?